tellery/website/docs/what-is-tellery.md

 # What is Tellery?

 Tellery brings data exploration, analytical narratives and collaboration into one place.
 Want an anomalies investigation?
 A campaign-oriented dashboard?
-A Feature-specific analysis?
+A feature-specific analysis report?
 They are now all in one place.

-Tellery allows you abstract essential business logic, and [reference it in future analysis](/docs/how-to-use/question-referencing).
-Metrics are maintainable and shareable models across dashboards and reports.
-Tellery uses SQL to model data, so you can easily consolidate it in [dbt](https://www.getdbt.com/).
+You can even define a model grasping the nuance of datasets.
+Tellery allows you abstract essential business logic, and reuse it in future contexts.
+Metrics are **maintainable and shareable models** across dashboards and reports.
+They are defined consistently and always up to date.

 See the reason [why we built Tellery](/docs/about).